How to be a Happier Mom

 8. Don’t feel you need to do it alone

-Growing up, my mom was a “task master” when it came to knowing how to keep a house, cook and work hard.
-By the time I was in Jr High, she had transferred all the day-to-day things to my sisters and I.
+Growing up, my mom was a “taskmaster” when it came to knowing how to keep a house, cook, and work hard.
+By the time I was in Jr High, she had transferred all the day-to-day things to my sisters and me.